 Studio Ninja

 Studio Ninja's intake flow follows the photographer's natural workflow: enquiry comes in, you send a quote, client signs the contract, pays the deposit, and the job moves through tracking stages to delivery.
-Embeddable contact forms capture leads from your website (3 on Pro, unlimited on Master).
-Client questionnaires gather session details -- venue, timing, must-have shots -- and feed into the job record.
-Automated workflows trigger emails and tasks based on booking events.
+Embeddable contact forms capture leads from your website (1 on Starter, 3 on Pro, unlimited on Master).
+Client questionnaires gather session details (venue, timing, must-have shots) and feed into the job record.
+Automated workflows trigger emails and tasks based on booking events, but only on Pro ($27/month) and Master ($40/month) plans.

-Strengths: Photography-specific workflow, embeddable contact forms, client questionnaires, e-signatures, branded client portal, appointment booking, all features on all plans.
+Strengths: Photography-specific workflow, embeddable contact forms, client questionnaires, e-signatures, branded client portal, accounting sync with both Xero and QuickBooks.

-Weaknesses: No formal proposals (quotes only), no AI features.
+Weaknesses: No formal proposals (quotes only), no AI features, Starter plan excludes automation and online booking.

 HoneyBook